craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Quiver
 Medium, 1 Action Cost (UNPACK / PACK)

-> A Quiver has three Slots that may be used to Store Small or Tiny Ammunition Items
+> A Quiver has five Slots that may be used to Store Small or Tiny Ammunition Items.

 #### Small Organizer
 Medium, 1 Action Cost (UNPACK / PACK)